Residential Burglar Alarm Systems must be registered with the City of Hill Country Village. Obtain a permit application here.

 Northeast Independent School District, 210-804-7000, serves the City of Hill Country Village.

 30 mph unless otherwise posted.

 Property taxes are payable through the Bexar County Tax Assessor-Collector, 210-335-6628.

 City ordinance 858 (4/18/02) authorizes a revised ad valorem (property) tax exemption of 20% to individuals who claim a home as their primary residence.
 This exemption is applied to one’s taxable tax valuation and only affects property tax imposed by the City of Hill Country Village.

 City ordinance 859 (4/18/02) authorizes a revised ad valorem (property) tax exemption of $50,000 to individuals who are disabled or who are 65 years of age or older.
 This exemption is applied to one’s taxable tax valuation and only affects property tax imposed by the City of Hill Country Village.

 TREE TRIMMING-OAK TREES

-Wounds to oak trees from trimming, cutting and breaking shall be painted within one hour of the wound with asphaltic, exterior oil or latex base paint.
-Tree trimming does not require a permit.
+Wounds to oak trees from trimming, cutting and breaking shall be painted immediately of the wound with asphaltic, exterior oil or latex base paint.
+Tree trimming does require a permit.